ikhondker/anypo/docs/tenant/anypo-tenant-development-20240816.md

 113. Budget Utilized 30?
 112. finalize <x-tenant.widgets.budget-stat/>
 111. email gateway use AWS
-110. view composer in login page view name inside viewservice provider
+110. view composer in login page view name inside viewService provider
 109. setup->admin_id is degraded to user and edit setup admin_id drop down error
 108. start and end date date-time and date only seeder issue. seeder store date and time
 107. some object does not start with 1001, setup, menu, designation, group, pay_method, (workaround id=> deployed)